samjesus8/CSharp-Discord-Bot-Template/docs/repository_setup.md

 ### Restoring the NuGet Packages

-To restore the NuGet packages, we hava to simply Build the Solution
+To restore the NuGet packages, we have to simply "Build" the Solution

-To do this, Click on the "Build" tab at the top, and then Build Solution
+To do this, Click on the "Build" tab at the top, and then "Build Solution"

 ![image](https://media.discordapp.net/attachments/1020110665161113610/1084643410834640916/image.png?width=568&height=402)

 You should see "1 Succeeded" in the output like this
 ![image](https://media.discordapp.net/attachments/1020110665161113610/1084643742306283560/image.png?width=1370&height=212)

-Once that is finished, it will generate a /bin folder for us in your solution folder, which will contain the application we are running when we hit start (YourSolution.exe)
+Once that is finished, it will generate a /bin folder for us in your solution folder, which will contain the application we are running when we hit "Start" (YourSolution.exe).

+This .exe file is your actual console application

 In this folder, we must place in our config.json file which contains our Token & Prefix